maotar/FreeVirtualInstrumentList/README.md

 ## Strings

+- [Sonuscore - Free HD Orchestra Chords & Sustained String Chords](https://sonuscore.com/free-orchestra-chords/) - Together with the Tonmeisters from GENUIN, multiple winners of the German Music Prize – The KLASSIK ECHO – we recorded the renowned Brandenburg State Orchestra to give you that warm and massive orchestral sound.
+Just register and you can get started immediately – all for free! (**requires mailing list subscribe**)

 ## Keys and Plucks

 - [Soniccouture - Music Box - Kontakt Player](https://www.soniccouture.com/en/products/p43-music-boxes/) - Two original music boxes: all such devices work on the same principle of triggering metal tines using a notated melody, either as punched paper or an embossed metal cylinder.